ignition-is-go/rship-docs/src/06_Glossary/02_Timing/03_Calendar.md

 # Calendar

-A tool for scheduling Scene activation and deactivation in global, macro-time.
+A component for scheduling Scene activation and deactivation in global time.
+Multiple Calendars can run simultaneously.